July 1, 2019, 3:47 pm

 What birds can be spotted in Chingaza

 Another key endemic species in the beautiful brown-breasted parakeet (a species that is a lot more colourful than its rather dull name suggests), and the relatively common – but skittish and easy to overlook – silvery-throated spinetail.
 Other excellent Chingaza specialities include the near-endemic bronze-tailed thornbill, coppery-bellied puffleg, blue-throated starfrontlet, agile tit-tyrant, and rufous-browed conebill, as well as emotive and exciting species like the black-billed mountain-toucan, black-chested buzzard-eagle and scarlet-bellied mountain-tanager.
-A day of birding in Chingaza is a truly satisfying experience, whether you’re a hardcore enthusiast or simply someone with a casual interest.
+A Bogota birding tour to Chingaza is a truly satisfying experience, whether you’re a hardcore enthusiast or simply someone with a casual interest.

 What else is there to see in Chingaza

 Besides the beautiful birds, there is some remarkable vegetation to experience, not least the aforementioned frailejones, giant plants which litter the moorland landscapes and can grow to huge heights.
 The paramos landscape itself is a big part of the attraction of Chingaza: the ecosystem is endemic to the northern Andes and the majority of it is found in Colombia.
 Chingaza is one of the largest paramos there is, and the vast, sponge-like environment acts as a huge reservoir for the country, making these threatened ecosystems indispensible for Colombia as a whole.
 Spending the day among the ever-changing environment of the paramo, and experiencing its astonishing biodiversity up close, is another great reason for visiting.